 Harvard University Commencement in May is a time-honored tradition.
 Graduates of Extension School degree programs and other Harvard schools attend ceremonies throughout the day and receive their diplomas.
-Experience the day in our video below.
+Experience the day in our slideshow below.

 First, the graduates of each of the Harvard schools, including the Harvard Extension School, begin their procession to Harvard Yard for the Morning Commencement Exercises, and are accompanied by bagpipers, drummers, and festive banners.

 Second, all Harvard graduates go to various university locations to have lunch and receive their hard-earned diplomas.